marmelab/connect-four-reboot/Readme.md

 ![image](https://github.com/user-attachments/assets/52a567ac-5714-4054-8881-9a7b8d639ba8)

-It's now the scond player turn.
+It's now the second player turn.

+# How to use it without any starting state

+Once the game has started, a player is chosen at random.
+Then each player in turn plays a token.

 # End game and win detection